cyberjohn80/100DaysOfCloud/README.md

 - [Twitter](https://twitter.com/cyberjohn80)
 - [LinkedIn](https://www.linkedin.com/in/john-stockton-107a4ab1/)

-## where I want to be at the end of the challenge
+## Where I want to be at the end of the challenge
 - Pass AZ-900
 - Pass AZ-104